nikwl/frig/README.md

 python -m frig.crop dir/to/crop
 ```

 (2) Convert any vectorized image to svg.
 Designed for use on windows but should work on any OS.
+New pdfs are dumped into a `pdfized` directory.
 ```
-python -m frig.convert_pdf dir/to/pdf-ize
+python -m frig.pdfize dir/to/pdfize
 ```